jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 ### System Design Choices

--   **Split-File Persistence**: Workflows and assets use split-file structures for improved Git granularity, clearer history, easier conflict resolution, and explicit deletions.
+-   **Split-File Persistence**: Workflows, assets, and data stores use split-file structures for improved Git granularity, clearer history, easier conflict resolution, and explicit deletions.
+Data stores follow the pattern: `datastore-list.json` + `datastores/{datastoreId}.json`.
 Includes migration from legacy formats.
 -   **Persistent Storage**: All runtime data is stored in `/home/runner/workflow-data/` for persistence across restarts and separation of application code from data.
 -   **Multi-user Support**: Each user operates within an isolated Git repository cloned from a central one.
--   **API Integration**: Frontend communicates with the backend via Workflow Service, Asset Service, and Git Service APIs.
+-   **API Integration**: Frontend communicates with the backend via Workflow Service, Asset Service, DataStore Service, and Git Service APIs.

 ## External Dependencies